Sagarika Ghatge: Personal life

 On 24 April 2017, Ghatge announced her engagement to cricketer Zaheer Khan.
 The two got married in November 2017.
+The couple welcomed their first child, a boy, on 16 April 2025 and named him Fatehsinh Khan.

 Career

 In 2007, Ghatge made her acting debut in Chak De!
 India, where she portrayed Preeti Sabharwal due to which she became the brand ambassador of Reebok India.
 She has appeared in fashion magazines and various fashion shows.

 Ghatge then appeared in the 2009 film, Fox as Urvashi Mathur.
 She later portrayed Kamiah in Miley Naa Miley Hum.
 Ghatge then starred opposite Emraan Hashmi in the 2012 film Rush.
-She next appeared in Satish Rajwade's Marathi movie Premachi Goshta with Atul Kulkarni which released in 2013 which was her first Marathi movie.
+She next appeared in Satish Rajwade's Premachi Goshta in 2013.
+This film, in which Ghatge appeared alongside Atul Kulkarni, was her first Marathi movie.

 In 2015, she participated in Fear Factor: Khatron Ke Khiladi 9 and emerged as a finalist.
 Ghatge also made her Punjabi film debut, Dildariyaan opposite Jassi Gill where she portrayed Paali.

 In 2017, she played Maya Singh in critically acclaimed Irada.

-In 2019, she made her digital debut with ALT Balaji's Boss – Baap of Special Services where she portrayed ACP Sakshi Ranjan opposite Karan Singh Grover.
+In 2019, she made her digital debut with ALT Balaji's BOSS: Baap of Special Services where she portrayed ACP Sakshi Ranjan opposite Karan Singh Grover.